tuibird/Slowfetch/README.md

 As far as the hardware it supports, I run CashyOS which is Arch based.
 So its primarily designed around my setup.
 I've tested it on a good few terminals and ive tried to include compatibility for some common package managers like dpkg and rpm, but i never actually got around to testing them so there is non zero chance it panics or something stupid.

+Will be adding features slowly when as i feel like it.

 ## Documentation